• Skip to primary navigation

 Mexican Ground Beef Casserole with Pasta

 I have recently done a recipe for Restaurant Style Taco Meat, Dinner Ideas with Hamburger and Potatoes, and a terrific Ground Beef and Cabbage Recipe.
-So I thought I should resurrect this easy Mexican casserole recipe from a few years ago.
+So I thought I should resurrect this easy Mexican Casserole recipe from a few years ago.

 Mexican casserole with a serving spoon.

-What You Need for the Casserole
+Simple Ingredients Needed for the Casserole

 2 Red Bell Peppers – The peppers can also be coarsely chopped so you get a good bite from the peppers.
 You may also want to substitute a green bell pepper for one of the red ones.

 There are also gluten-free pastas that could be used.
-You could also make a rice casserole using about 4 cups of cooked white rice rather than the pasta.
+You could also make a rice casserole using about 4 cups of cooked white Rice rather than the pasta.

 Ingredients for Mexican ground beef casserole.

-If more heat is desired you could add some chili powder, diced jalapeno peppers, or cayenne pepper to make your favorite Mexican flavors.
+If more heat is desired you could add some Chili Powder, diced jalapeno peppers, or Cayenne pepper to make your favorite Mexican flavors.

 1 Can Black Beans – Drain and rinse the beans before adding to the casserole.